halildurmus/win32/PUBLISHING.md

 Rough notes on steps I take to publish a new version of win32:

-1. Run `tool\generate.cmd` to make sure that the machine-generated classes are the latest.
+1. Run `tools\generate.cmd` to make sure that the machine-generated classes are the latest.

 2. Run `dart test` to make sure all the automated tests are still working.